 When a person is arrested for an offence, they should be taken to a court as soon as possible.
 If that is not practicable, the defendant is taken to and held at the police watch-house.
 Section 7 of the Bail Act 1980 (Qld) (Bail Act) gives particular police officers power to grant bail in certain circumstances.
 The police officer in charge or the watch-house manager at that particular time are authorised to grant bail.
 The prescribed police officer has a duty to investigate whether bail should be granted (s 7 Bail Act, s 394 Police Powers and Responsibilities Act 2000 (Qld) (PPR Act)), and that decision is subject to the provisions of ch 15 pt 2 of the PPR Act, which permit detention for the purposes of questioning and investigating matters.
 Police bail cannot be granted to persons charged with the most serious offences (e.g. murder).
 Only the Supreme Court can grant bail for these offences (s 13 Bail Act).
 Alternatively to a grant of bail, the prescribed police officer may issue a notice to appear (s 7 Bail Act).
-In other particular cases, a person may be released without bail on certain conditions (e.g. where the person is charged with being drunk in a public place (s 378 PPR Act) and in the case of minor drug offences (s 379 PPR Act).
+In other particular cases, a person may be released without bail on certain conditions (e.g. where the person is charged with being drunk in a public place (s 378 PPR Act) and in the case of minor drug offences (where the circumstances make it most suitable for the person to be taken to a safer place or sober centre) (s 379 PPR Act).

 In most cases, police will be able to take a defendant before a Magistrates Court within 24 hours of arrest.
 In these circumstances, it is up to the prescribed police officer whether or not bail is granted.